A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: PROBLEM FORMULATION

-From Eq. (\ref{hold}) and Eq. (\ref{attack}), the evolution of the holding time $\tau_k$ in the presence of an attacker can be modeled as a Markov decision process (MDP) where $\tau_k$ is taken as the state, and the pair $(\nu_k,a_k)$ is taken as the action, as illustrated in Fig.~\ref{fig:transition}.
+From (\ref{prob}), (\ref{update_error}) and (\ref{attack}), the evolution of the error covariance $P_k$ in the presence of an attacker can be modeled as a Markov decision process (MDP) where $P_k$ is taken as the state, and the pair $(\nu_k,a_k)$ is taken as the action.
 State transition probabilities are computed accordingly as

 In addition, assume that the attacker can overhear the acknowledgments sent from the controller to the sensor and make use of them to efficiently schedule the attacks.
 Denote the information available to the attacker at time $k$ as $\mathcal{I}_{k}^a$.
 We then have